ARM Linux: Reliable Setup Checklist

 Document your configuration

-Create a simple text file (store off-board) with essential information:
+Create a simple text file, stored off-board, with the essentials:

 Board: Banana Pi